-...although liquidity is comfortable
+...although liquidity is comfortable mitigating any market funding concerns

-SpareBank 1 Nord-Norge's liquid assets accounted for approximately 13% of total tangible banking assets at end-March 2019.
+SpareBank 1 Nord-Norge's liquid assets accounted for approximately 11% of total tangible banking assets as per our scorecard at end-September 2019.
 However, we note that this ratio understates the core liquidity of the bank, given that it does not take into account the liquid assets held by SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt.
 Accordingly, we incorporate a positive adjustment in the assigned Liquid Resources Score to reflect the additional source of liquidity stemming from the covered bond companies.

 The liquidity reserve primarily consists of Norwegian T-bills, sovereign bonds, rated covered bonds as well as bonds issued by domestic or international financial institutions and domestic corporate bonds.
-The bank's LCR ratio under Basel III stood at a comfortable 130% at end-March 2019 (172% at end-December 2018), well above the statutory requirement that increased to 100% as of 1 January 2018 from 80% previously and we do not expect the bank to face any problems meeting the NSFR ratio.
+The bank's LCR ratio under Basel III stood at a comfortable 144% at end-September 2019 (132% at end-September 2018), well above the statutory requirement of 100% and we do not expect the bank to face any problems meeting the NSFR ratio.
 We generally believe that the bank will continue to have a relatively conservative liquidity profile, maintaining excess liquidity and minimizing any refinancing risk.